Optimizing Context-Enhanced Relational Joins: Conclusion

 Data management systems support analysts with modern data processing tools.
-With strong results in automating context-rich processing from the machine learning community, such individual components would require imperative integration in complex analytical data pipelines.
-We propose instead a context-rich join operation that integrates embedding processing with relational operators based on the key observation of the separation of concerns.
-Embedding models are designed to handle context, while RDBMS needs to provide a declarative context-free interface based on extended relational algebra that allows logical and physical optimizations of the interactions between operators and models.
-With the common tensor data representation, we analyze the behavior of a join operator and propose relational algebra extensions, logical and physical optimizations, and introduce optimizations for efficient execution.
-We evaluate our cost model and show the impact holistic optimizations have on the execution time, resulting in orders of magnitude differences across logical, physical, and hardware optimizations.
+As embedding models automate context-rich analysis, RDBMS needs to provide operators based on extended relational algebra and optimize their interactions.
+Operations over the embeddings are not exact but intrinsically fuzzy and necessitate similarity operations.
+We propose a context-enhanced join based on the key observation of the separation of concerns between the context-providing embedding model and the analytical engine.
+We analyze the behavior of the join operator and propose relational algebra extensions, as well as logical and physical optimizations for efficient execution.
+This includes the comparison of our scan-based Tensor Join against the vector index-based alternative in a hybrid vector-relational setting, demonstrating the impact of optimizations and access path selection trade-offs on the execution time.